Chatanya-Gurav/Celebal_Data_Engineering_Internship/Week_2/README.md

 ## Conclusion

-This project strengthened practical SQL skills by applying database concepts to a real-world sales dataset.
+This assignment strengthened practical SQL skills by applying database concepts to a real-world sales dataset.
 It demonstrates the ability to explore, analyze, validate, and extract meaningful insights from business data using SQL.